Plumber Insurance: Fixing Pipes & Protecting Your Business

 Commercial General Liability

-This policy covers accidental injuries and damage to property in the course of work.
+This policy covers accidental injuries and damage to property during work.
 In some jurisdictions, you can obtain a plumbing contractor license without proof of general liability insurance.

 The insurance is imperative and includes: